-The image of a pastor carrying a bag of tools and walking to his new pastoral assignment has stayed in my mind since I got the vision of a ministry toolkit in 1992.
+The image of a pastor carrying a bag of tools and walking to his new pastoral assignment has stayed since I got the vision of a ministry toolkit in 1992.

-Of course, pastors have been trained and assumed to be ready to preach, organise and lead the worship-services, do pastoral care, conduct special ceremonies for funerals, dedications, anniversaries, weddings and other pastoral matters.
+Of course, pastors were trained and assumed to be ready to preach, organise and lead the worship services, do pastoral care, conduct special ceremonies for funerals, dedications, anniversaries, weddings and other clerical matters.

 How about the management of the institutional or organisational side of the church?

-When I was a pastor in my 20s, fresh from the seminary, some of the questions that came to me when I was called to work in a 60-year-old congregation were:
+When I was a pastor in my 20s, fresh from the seminary, some of the questions that came when called to work in a 60-year-old congregation were:

 - What should I do first?